What is a Backlink in SEO?

 Referral traffic

-Domain authority and trust
+Domain authority and brand trust

 How to get quality backlinks